-You should not take this medication if you are allergic to oxcarbazepine.
+You should not take this medicine if you are allergic to oxcarbazepine.

-To make sure you can safely take oxcarbazepine, tell your doctor if you have:
+To make sure oxcarbazepine is safe for you, tell your doctor if you have:

-if you are allergic to a similar medicine called carbamazepine (Carbatrol, Tegretol).
+if you are allergic to carbamazepine (Carbatrol, Tegretol).

 Some young people have thoughts about suicide when first taking an antidepressant.
 Your doctor will need to check your progress at regular visits while you are using oxcarbazepine.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.